-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 4.4 Production location participation in Workplace Education Programme (where WEP is offered; by production volume) 85% Lack of knowledge and skills on best practices related to labour standards is acommon issue in production locations.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 4.4 Production location participation in Workplace Education Programme (where WEP is offered; by production volume) 79% Lack of knowledge and skills on best practices related to labour standards is acommon issue in production locations.
 Good quality training of workers and managers is a key step towards sustainable improvements.
 Documentation of relevant trainings; participation in Workplace Education Programme.
 6 6 0

-Comment: VAUDE finds the educational programme very important, to encourage suppliers and their employees to discuss working conditions.
-4 factories have participated in FWF's Workplace Education Programme in 2016.
-35 factories have participated since the beginning of the program in 2014.
-All factories were open for the training and reported that the training was useful.
-Some of the trainings have been conducted to verify or remediate complaints at the production sites.
-Management of some sites wished for more follow up possibilities after the training and want further trainings which go beyond labour standards and grievance mechanisms addressing factory specific needs.
+Comment: VAUDE finds the Workplace Education Programme very important, to encourage suppliers and their employees to discuss working conditions.
+Additional eight factories participated in FWF's Workplace Education Programme in 2017.
+Management of some sites wished for more follow up possibilities after the training and want further training which go beyond labour standards and grievance mechanisms addressing factory specific needs.
+That is one of many reasons why VAUDE decided to have local staff in Vietnam and China trained on how to conduct a similar awareness training on themselves.